-NHTSA said an estimated 161,000 vehicles are covered by the investigation, but Chrysler spokesman Nick Cappa said that's the total of all Calibers built during the 2007 model year.
-The automaker said the problem is mechanical and is not an electronic or design issue.
+NHTSA said an estimated 161,000 vehicles are covered by the investigation, but Chrysler spokesman Nick Cappa said that\'s the total of all Calibers built during the 2007 model year.
+The automaker says the problem is mechanical and is not an electronic or design issue.
 The Toyota pedal is a completely different design from the one used in the Caliber, Cappa added.

-Chrysler said it will cooperate fully with the investigation.
+Chrysler says it will cooperate fully with the investigation.

 All 2007 Calibers were equipped with pedals made by CTS, but Cappa could not say if some pedals differ from those installed during March and April of 2006.

 "We have data that is telling us that there were a certain amount of complaints during that time period," Cappa said.

 Chrysler is investigating whether similar pedals were used in other vehicles, but so far it appears limited to the 2007 Caliber made during that five-week period, Cappa said.

 The investigation includes the Jeep Compass and Patriot, which essentially are the same vehicles as the Caliber with different bodies.
 All three models are made at the same factory.

 NHTSA, which notified Chrysler of the problem on April 23, said Monday that it received five complaints from the drivers of Calibers with electronic throttle control, which governs the speed of a vehicle when a driver presses on or releases the gas pedal.
 The reports said that the pedals became stuck and did not return to the idle position.

 Four of the Caliber drivers reported they found small parts of the gas pedal known as bushings on the driver side floor.
 Without the bushings, it is possible for the pedals to become stuck, according to NHTSA.